kgao9/NeuralNetwork/README.md

 This is some neural network code...

 Fails 2 out of 95 tests...
-No idea why...
-The public can take a stab at it...
+Don't want to overfit the data set.

 It implements the ReLU function which is: